 We should also mention the vacation mode.
 This should be handy if you’re leaving the house for an extended period.
 Lastly, the electronic interface that controls the heater has been made to be easy to figure out.

-What we liked: The water heater has an easy to use electronic interface.
+Why did it make our list?
+The water heater has an easy to use electronic interface.
 You get a reusable and washable air filter.
 The machine has dual voltage capabilities.
 There are three heating modes to choose from, depending on environmental factors and how fast you want your water heated.
 You can get up to 73% in energy cost savings from the machine.
 Lastly, the vacation mode can be activated to save on energy and provide freeze protection if you’re leaving the house for a long time.

 For relatively large households, we feel the Rinnai CHS199100IP would work best.
 As you can see, the size and weight point to a relatively large device.
 As such, you may need more space in your garage or basement to install the machine.
 The capacity of 119 gal. also seems suited to the needs of more than seven people.